What is a Sensory Deprivation Tank

 What Are the Health Benefits?

-Although accepted medically in some European countries, Floatation Therapy is regarded by most medical practitioners as complementary and alternative healthcare, and not part of known conventional medical treatments.
+Well DIY Sensory Deprivation Tank, Although accepted medically in some European countries, Flotation Therapy is regarded by most medical practitioners as complementary and alternative healthcare, and not part of known conventional medical treatments.

 The science behind floatation therapy is still suspect to many.
 But actual users and medical practitioners who have embraced Floatation Therapy as a valid medical treatment believe that there are many actual testimonial experiences and enough evidence-based research to show that the following are its possible beneficial effects: